kandev/postfix/README.md

 * IMAP with STARTTLS encryption
 * SMTP with STARTTLS encryption
 * Letsencrypt SSL certificate with autorenew
-* Blacklists for spam filtering
+* Blacklists and SPF checks for spam filtering

 ## Installation ##
 ### Build from source ###